amaranth-lang/rfcs/text/0006-stdlib-crc.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Currently the design uses a `first` signal to signal the beginning of a new CRC computation (previously called `reset`).
-Requiring that it may be asserted simultaneously with the first valid data word of the new CRC adds muxes to the design that would not be needed if `first` and `valid` cannot be asserted together.
-Is this a worthwhile tradeoff, or is there a way to avoid the extra muxes?
+- No outstanding unresolved questions.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- The data interface uses `first`, `data`, and `valid` signals.
+- The data interface uses `start`, `data`, and `valid` signals.
-  Eventually, this should be replaced with a Stream, once they are finalised.
+  Eventually, this could be replaced with a Stream, once they are finalised.

 - Currently the entire input data word must be valid together; there is no support for masking some bits off.
 In particular, such a feature could be